 This splendid organization has again demonstrated its value as our colleague in patriotic service, organization of Camps and recruiting new members.
 Under the able leadership of National President Margaret Patterson Stephens it has rendered service to our Order incalculable in effect.
 As an associate it is worthy of all and every consideration we can give it.
 Camps not having Auxiliaries, are urged to establish and attach such societies.
-They will prove of great assistance and benefit in social, patriotic and all needs for advancing the best interests of Camps influence for patriotism and the Order is a great assistant to our Order.
+They will prove of great assistance and benefit in social natriotic and all needs for advancing the best interests of Camps.
+The Auxiliaries are rendering excellent service, wielding strong influence for patriotism and the Order is a great assistant to our Order.
 It has greatly prospered the past year, largely increased in membership, established three new Divisions, organized many new Auxiliaries, all of which will be of valuable aid and service to our Order.